 This week we received an email from Dave, who is concerned his employer may not be eligible for Public Service Loan Forgiveness (PSLF).
-Today we will discuss how to determine PSLF employer eligibility and specific steps to take.
-If you have a question for the Sherpa, feel free to ask us.
+In our discussion today, we’ll cover the process for verifying PSLF employer eligibility and outline the necessary actions.
+If you have any questions for the Sherpa, don’t hesitate to reach out.

 People like Dave, who are worried that their employer might not be eligible, may need to take a couple of extra steps to protect themselves going forward.